sjmcnic/CR-10-Mini-BigTreeTech-SKR-Mini-E3-3.0/README.md

 # CR-10-Mini-BigTreeTech-SKR-Mini-E3-3.0 Marlin Configuration
 Marlin Config Files w/ BL Touch and TFT 35 V3 & All Metal Hotend set at 300°C

-Configuration for the BigTreeTech SKR E3 Mini V2 in a Creality CR-10 Mini using the BTT TFT 35 V3 display, and a BL Touch v3.1 ABL probe mounted on a Bullseye fan duct.
+Configuration for the BigTreeTech SKR E3 Mini V2 in a Creality CR-10 Mini using the BTT TFT 35 V3 display, and a BL Touch v3.1 ABL probe mounted on a fan duct.
 Additional features are enabled to take advantage of the capabilities of the BTT SKR E3 Mini V3 board, detailed below.

 Compile this in the STM32G0B1RE_btt 512k environment.